 The bike comes in two variations; the ‘XC’ and ‘XE’.
 The ‘XC’ is a street scrambler with off-road capability.
 The XE is the pure off-roader.

 You get five rider modes on the XC and an additional ‘Off-Road Pro’ mode on the XE.
-The pro-mode allows you as a rider to control ABS and Traction control settings, for maximum feel off-road.
+The pro-mode allows rider-control of ABS and traction control settings, for maximum off-road feel.

 Triumph Scrambler 1200 XC